- What is glaucoma?

 If for any reason the drainage of aqueous humor is impaired, the intraocular pressure increases.

-Increased intraocular pressure causes usually damage to the retinal nerve fibers, which initially manifests with restriction of the peripheral visual field.
+Increased intraocular pressure usually causes damage to the retinal nerve fibers, which initially manifests as a restriction of the peripheral visual field.

 In more advanced stages, the visual field is also restricted centrally, leading to complete visual loss within a period of 1 to 10 years.